VladimirMarkelov/ttdl/README.md

    Standard fields are: "done", "pri", "created", "finished", "description", "thr", "due".

 Quick example for #3.
 Today's date is 2020-01-18, a todo contains `2020-01-17 Test line !plug:2020 !plug2:01`,
 and TTDL is launched with relative dates enabled.
-If plugin `plug` does not exist, and relative it prints with default formatting:
+If plugin `plug` does not exist, it prints with default formatting:

 ```shell
 Created  Description